What You Need to Know About Real Estate Sales Agent

 - Secure construction or purchase financing with own firm or mortgage company.

 - Compare a property with similar properties that have recently sold to determine its competitive market price.

 - Coordinate appointments to show homes to prospective buyers.

-These are the skills Real Estate Sales Agents say are the most useful in their careers:
+When polled, Real Estate Sales Agents say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Negotiation: Bringing others together and trying to reconcile differences.